jamespfennell/texcraft/docs/src/texlang/07-variables.md

 There are a few possible types [which are listed below](#tex-variable-types).
 The Texlang variables API is the mechanism by which TeX variables
     are implemented in Texlang.
-Ultimately the API provides a way for memory in Rust to be reference in
+Ultimately the API provides a way for memory in Rust to be referenced in
     TeX source code.